eabell94/eabell94.github.io/index.md

 * Finance
 * Population behavior in metropolitan areas
 * Any subject relating to my native state of California
-* Demographic shifts and population densities within the city of Los Angeles.
+* Demographic shifts and population densities within the city of Los Angeles

 * * *
 ## Coursework